superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 pd.DataFrame(user_df["ad_creative"].value_counts())
 ```

-which looks like this:
+...which looks like this:

 ![ad_creatives by count](../assets/use_cases/user_acquisition_analytics/ad_creative-count.png)

-observation: the influencer (XYZCr$$d) backed ad creatives seem to have worked better - generating many more signups than the August ad creatives.
+The influencer (XYZCr$$d) backed ad creatives seem to have worked better - generating many more signups (total 5145) than the August campaign ad creatives (total 2855).

-Now, let's take a look at the **distribution of users according to activity level** (api calls/day).
+Now, let's take a look at the **distribution of users by activity level** (api calls/day).

 ```python
 alt.Chart(user_df).mark_bar().encode(